RyanCocking/DeepLearning-DLBCL/README.md

 # DeepLearning-DLBCL
 Using a convolutional neural network to identify the activated B-cell-like (ABC) and germinal centre B-cell-like (GCB) classes of diffuse large B-cell lymphoma (DLBCL) IHC-stained histopathology slide images.

-The network (MobileNetV2) currently gives poor classification accuracy of around 67% and overfits to the training set, but I think this may be an issue with the image preprocessing.
+The network (MobileNetV2) currently gives a classification accuracy of around 67% and overfits to the training set, but I think this may be an issue with the image preprocessing.

 Code initially developed during a first-year PhD rotation project funded by the Wellcome Trust, supervised by Professor David R Westhead at the Leeds Institute for Data Analytics, University of Leeds.